💳 Flash deal: Get a S$100 Trip.com gift card and 30,000 bonus miles with a new Citi PremierMiles Card

 250 bonus Max Miles

-If you’re not insistent on earning purely KrisFlyer miles, then it’s worth exploring the HeyMax alternative.
+If you’re not insistent on earning KrisFlyer miles exclusively, the HeyMax alternative is worth exploring too.

-HeyMax is currently offering 2-10 Max Miles per S$1 for Pelago website bookings, which can be stacked with the regular 3 KrisFlyer miles per S$1 and up to 4 mpd from the right credit card.
-Most activities fall into the 8 Max Miles per S$1 bracket, so you should be earning more miles (in absolute terms) than Kris+.
+HeyMax is currently offering 1-8 Max Miles per S$1 for Pelago website bookings, which can be stacked with the regular 3 KrisFlyer miles per S$1 and up to 4 mpd from the right credit card.

 The catch, if you want to call it that, is that Max Miles cannot be converted into KrisFlyer miles.
 Indirect conversions via yuu Rewards Club are possible, but the rate is not very attractive outside of the 20% milesback offered during Max Miles day.